noccu/umamusu-translate/README.md

 This project is a toolset to translate *Uma Musume Pretty Derby* to English.
 A few included scripts also let it function as a game patch using these tools.
 It accomplishes this by modifying the master.mdb file and Unity assets, aided additionally with dll hijacking through [TLG].

-> [!WARNING]
+> [!CAUTION]
+> For those looking to play the game translated:
-> UmaTL translations have transitioned to [our own translation repo](https://github.com/UmaTL/hachimi-tl-en) for the Hachimi patch.
-Check out the install instructions on that page.
+> UmaTL translations have transitioned to [a separate translation repository](https://github.com/UmaTL/hachimi-tl-en), in a format useable by Hachimi.
+Check out the install instructions on that page instead!
 > Development of translation tools will continue, patching functionality will not.

+> [!TIP]
+> This project takes a lot of time and effort, the vast majority of which my own.
+> Please consider [supporting](#supporting-the-project) and receive some small bonuses.

 **[Translation progress and credits][tl-progress].**
 If you encounter problems, check the troubleshooting section with each guide step first.
 Open an issue or ask in the Discord server if this doesn't solve it.